Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

+The following main result is an effective criterion, not requiring any freeness hypothesis, for determining when a given inclusion admits a groupoid model.
+See section \ref {PerFunSec} for an example of its application.

-\state Theorem MainThree Let $\incl {B}{A}$ be an inclusion, with $A$ non-degenerate and abelian.
-Also let $N\subseteq \Norm BA $ be a generating *-subsemigroup and assume that there exists an $N$-canonical state relative to every $x$ in the spectrum $X$ of $A$.
-Then: \izitem \zitem $B$ is isomorphic to some exotic groupoid C*-algebra $\Cwmu $, under an isomorphism carrying $C_0(X)$ onto $A$. \zitem If the gray ideal of $B$ vanishes, the above exotic groupoid C*-algebra can be taken to be the reduced one.
-In particular the gray ideal of\/ $\Cwr $ vanishes.
+\state Theorem MainThree Let $\incl {B}{A}$ be an inclusion, with $A$ non-degenerate (see \ref {RegAndStuff}) and abelian.
+Also let $N\subseteq \Norm BA $ be a generating $*$-subsemigroup and assume that there exists an $N$-canonical state relative to every $x$ in the spectrum $X$ of $A$.
+Then: \izitem \zitem $B$ is isomorphic to some exotic groupoid C*-algebra $\Cwmu $, under an isomorphism

+carrying $C_0(X)$ onto $A$. \zitem If the {gray} ideal of $B$ vanishes, the above exotic groupoid C*-algebra can be taken to be the reduced one.
+In particular the {gray} ideal of\/ $\Cwr $ vanishes.